MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-workflow-workload-identities/includes/3-create-workload-identity-github-actions-workflow.md

 When you create an application registration, you typically only set the display name.
 Azure assigns the other names and identifiers automatically.

 > [!CAUTION]
 > A display name isn't unique.
 Multiple application registrations might share the same display name.
-Be careful when you grant permissions to a application registrations by using its display name to identify it.
+Be careful when you grant permissions to an application registration by using its display name to identify it.
 You might accidentally give permissions to the wrong application registrations.
 It's a good practice to use one of the unique identifiers instead.

 ## Federated credentials